jupyter/notebook/docs/source/security.rst

 in an untrusted state.
 There are three basic approaches to this:

 -  re-run notebooks when you get them (not always viable)
--  explicitly trust notebooks via ``ipython trust`` or the notebook menu (annoying, but easy)
+-  explicitly trust notebooks via ``jupyter trust`` or the notebook menu (annoying, but easy)
--  share a notebook secret, and use an IPython profile dedicated to the collaboration while working on the project.
+-  share a notebook secret, and use an Jupyter profile dedicated to the collaboration while working on the project.

 Multiple profiles or machines